Set up MySQL master-slave replication

 # mysql -u root –p mysql> SLAVE STOP; mysql> CHANGE MASTER TO MASTER_HOST='[private-IP-of-db01]', MASTER_USER='[replication-username]', MASTER_PASSWORD='[replication-password]', MASTER_LOG_FILE='[file-listed-on-master-status]', MASTER_LOG_POS=[log-position-listed–on-master-status]; mysql> START SLAVE; mysql> SHOW SLAVE STATUS\G

-- The Slave_IO_State field should show "Waiting for master to send event".
+The Slave_IO_State field should show "Waiting for master to send event".
 If it shows "Connecting to Master" please check your MySQL log file.
-By default it is /var/log/mysqld.log but it may be configured differently on your system.
-As always /etc/my.cnf will define the location of your log file.
+By default it is (CODE)/var/log/mysqld.log(/CODE) but it may be configured differently on your system.
+As always (CODE)/etc/my.cnf(/CODE) will define the location of your log file.

-- For the purpose of testing our replication setup, we can create a new database (testing) and associated table (users) on db01, inserting data to confirm that the changes are mirrored on db02.
-Here is an example:
+To test the replication setup, create a new database and associated table on db01, and insert data to confirm that the changes are mirrored on db02.
+In the following example, the new database is called testing and the new table is called users:

 # mysql -u root -p mysql> create database testing; mysql> use testing mysql> create table users(id int not null auto_increment, primary key(id), username varchar(30) not null); mysql> insert into users (username) values ('foo'); mysql> insert into users (username) values ('bar'); mysql> exit